iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 ## Why you need to care about name resolution

-When you deploy a private endpoint for your resource, you just get a private network interface with an IP address on your VNet dedicated to a specific service, like a storage blob or an SQL database.
-Note that the same resource can provide multiple services, like blob, file, table, etc. and each service should get its dedicated PE.
+When you deploy a private endpoint for your resource, you're essentially creating a private network interface with an IP address on your VNet dedicated to a specific service, like a storage blob or an SQL database.
+It's important to note that a single resource connected via private link can provide multiple services, such as blob, file, table, and more, and each of these services should have its dedicated Private Endpoint.

-> NIC with IP `10.18.0.4` for blobs accessible on this address `https://irom.blob.core.windows.net/`
+For instance, your PE might have the IP address `10.18.0.4`, granting access to blobs via this address: `https://irom.blob.core.windows.net/`.

-You should not use this IP address directly from your applications, since most of the services are protected with SSL encryption, the client has to validate the resource name, while Microsoft still uses its own wildcard certificate.
+However, it's not advisable to directly use this IP address in your applications.
+Since most services are protected with SSL encryption, the client needs to validate the resource name.
+Microsoft still utilizes its wildcard certificate for this purpose, which is issued to 'Common Name (CN) *.blob.core.windows.net' by 'Microsoft RSA TLS CA 02.'

-> Issued to: Common Name (CN)	*.blob.core.windows.net

-> Issued by: Microsoft RSA TLS CA 02

-..so the name validation for your connection to `https://10.18.0.4/` will fail

-If you use the original URL, your query will go to the public endpoint
+As a result, attempting to connect via `https://10.18.0.4/`` will result in name validation failure.
+To avoid this, it's essential to use the original URL, ensuring that your queries go through the private endpoint."

 ```
 nslookup irom.blob.core.windows.net